ritterim/platform-icons/README.md

 ## Roadmap

-Here's the initial list for Platform UI icons
+Here's the initial list for Platform UI icons.
+Platform icons are targeting the Ritter Platform, (ritterim.com)[https://ritterim.com], and Medicareful.

 ### Accessibility